Jiří Králík

-Jiří Králík (born 11 April 1952 in Gottwaldov, Czechoslovakia) is a retired professional ice hockey goaltender who played in the Czechoslovak Extraliga.
+Jiří Králík (born 11 April 1952) is a Czech retired professional ice hockey goaltender who played in the Czechoslovak Extraliga.
 He played for HC Jihlava.
 He was a member of the Czechoslovak 1981 Canada Cup teams and was a silver medalist at the 1984 Winter Olympics.
-And at the 1982 and 1985 International Ice Hockey Championship he was named as a first team all star.
+He was named as a first team all star at the 1982 and 1985 International Ice Hockey Championships.